Key terms

 Decolonisation

 The process of dismantling colonial systems, structures, and ideologies that have oppressed and marginalised Indigenous peoples and cultures.
-It involves recognizing and challenging the historical and ongoing impacts of colonialism, and working to restore the sovereignty, self-determination, and cultural integrity of colonised peoples.
+It involves recognising and challenging the historical and ongoing impacts of colonialism, and working to restore the sovereignty, self-determination, and cultural integrity of colonised peoples.

 Deductible Gift Recipient (DGR)